Caroline Springs George Cross FC: Move to Fraser Rise and new club name

 For the 2019 season, coinciding with the move to Fraser Rise, the club changed its name to Caroline Springs George Cross FC.
 George Cross appointed Corey Smith as the new senior head coach.
 The squad went through a rebuild, with only a handful of the relegated 2018 squad remaining.
 Smith was relieved of his duties on 28 May 2019 after 2 wins, 2 draws and 5 losses, leaving George Cross in tenth place of the 12-team division.
 Former Port Melbourne player and coach Eric Vassiliadis was named as his replacement.
 George Cross played its first game at City Vista Recreation Reserve on the third pitch on 30 June 2019, defeating league-leading side Sydenham Park 1–0.
 The City Vista complex is a $13m facility, including two grass pitches, two synthetic pitches, clubrooms and a bistro.
 New A-League side Western United FC chose the complex as its inaugural home base.
 Western United's first official match as a club came against George Cross, winning 4–0 in front of 3,247 people at City Vista.
 Vassiliadis' appointment saw a significant upturn in form for George Cross, winning 8, drawing 1 and losing 2 of its last 11 games, propelling the club up to fifth position on the league table.
 After Vassiliadis appointment, he managed to bring in strong players including Andrezinho, Francesco Stella and Ethan Gage.

 The 2020 season was suspended and subsequently cancelled due to the COVID-19 pandemic in Australia.
 The 2021 season was also cancelled after 14 matches being played, with George Cross in top spot, with 33 points from 14 games, 1 point clear of Brimbank Stallions FC.
 As a result of the season cancellation, there was no promotion or relegation in 2021.

 On 14 August 2022, George Cross were promoted and confirmed as league champions of State League 1 North-West.
-The promotion will see Caroline Springs George Cross play in National Premier Leagues Victoria 3 for 2023.
+The promotion saw Caroline Springs George Cross playing in NPL Victoria 3 for 2023.

+On 29 July 2023, George Cross secured back-to-back promotions with three games to spare.